carpetri/crime/presentation/crime.md

 ## Obstacles

 1. Cleaning the data- The taxi data was the most challenging to clean due to its size and inconsistencies in columns for specific years.
-Some years were unable to be determined and were excluded for the taxi data set.
+Meaningful interpretations of dates could not be made for certain records and these records had to be filtered.

-2. Joining the data- Designated taxi zones were determined for taxi pickup locations and crime locations in order to join the crime and taxi data sets and an hourly_date column was added to join taxi and weather data sets
+2. Joining the data- Designated taxi zones had to be determined for taxi pickup locations and crime locations in order to join the crime and taxi data sets and an hourly_date column was added to join taxi and weather data sets.

 ## Summary